nixworks/public/news/2010/06/21/README.md

 Read the latest World and International news headlines from Sky News Australia.
 For coverage of breaking news from around the World visit skynews.com.au.

 ### [Chinese Vice-President Xi Jinping meets with Australian Prime Minister Kevin Rudd on an official trip to Canberra.
 The two countries sign agreements valued at over A$10 billion. ](/news/2010/06/21/chinese-vice-president-xi-jinping-meets-with-australian-prime-minister-kevin-rudd-on-an-official-trip-to-canberra-the-two-countries-sign-ag.md)
-_Context: A$, Australia, Canberra, Kevin Rudd, Prime Minister of Australia, Xi Jinping_
+_Context: A$, Australia, Australian Prime Minister, Canberra, Kevin Rudd, Xi Jinping_

 ### [8 people die and 10 people are wounded in a suicide attack in the northern city of Shirqat of Iraq. ](/news/2010/06/21/8-people-die-and-10-people-are-wounded-in-a-suicide-attack-in-the-northern-city-of-shirqat-of-iraq.md)
 _Context: Iraq, Shirqat_